Feedback Guidance of Diffusion Models: Results

-\textbf{Prompt specificity of FBG:} One of the main advantages of Feedback Guidance is that the denoising process of different prompts are allowed to behave differently.
-This is in stark contrast with current guidance approaches that apply a fixed profile to every prompt for any trajectory regardless of the complexity of the prompt.
-We argue that well-learnt prompts such as for instance "The starry night" which is likely to be memorized by the network should receive minimal amounts of guidance.
-On the contrary, complex prompts containing detailed descriptions should receive much stronger levels of guidance to be accurately reproduced.
-To analyse whether such a phenomenon is observed, we design a small prompt dataset containing 60 prompts of 4 difficulty levels: memorized, easy, intermediate and very hard\footnote{For more details on the dataset, we refer the reader to appendix \ref{Appendix: Prompt dataset}}.
-The average guidance scale obtained using FBG is then averaged over 32 samples per prompt for these four categories.
-As shown in Fig.\ref{subfig: average guidscale as function of complexity}, Feedback Guidance is, as expected, most present in situations where the prompt is difficult to model.
+\textbf{Prompt specificity of FBG:} A key advantage of Feedback Guidance is that it adapts denoising behavior per prompt, unlike fixed-profile methods that treat all prompts identically.
+Well-learned prompts (e.g., “The Starry Night”) should receive minimal guidance, whereas complex, descriptive prompts require stronger guidance.
+To test this, we construct a 60-prompt dataset with four difficulty levels: memorized, easy, intermediate, and very hard.
+More detail on this dataset are provided in Appendix \ref{Appendix: Prompt dataset}.
+We report the average guidance scale obtained with 32 samples per prompt and find, as shown in Fig.~\ref{subfig: average guidscale as function of complexity}, that FBG applies the strongest guidance for the most difficult prompts, as expected.
+We provide further examples in Appendix \ref{Appendix: Addditional T2I results (Illustrative samples)}.

 \textbf{Trajectory specificity of FBG:} Another key property of FBG is its state, or trajectory, dependence.
 For the same prompt, two trajectories might receive entirely different levels of guidance.
 This is illustrated in Fig.~\ref{fig: Trajectory specificity of FBG}: if the conditional model is, by chance, already close to the desired result, a minimal amount of guidance is applied, whereas if the conditional model is far off guidance is much more present.